We are here for you.

 We’re an independent Sheffield charity and since 1991, we’ve been helping people across South Yorkshire, North Derbyshire and Nottinghamshire.

 We’re just a phone call away on 0114 278 4600.
 We are a self-referral service, so you don’t need to be referred by a healthcare professional.
-We’ll aim to see you within 5 working days of you making contact with us.

 What we do